yashaskm11/Batch_hard_link/README.md

 # Batch_hard_link
-A shell script to create hard links to multiple files in a directory.
+A shell script to create hard links to multiple files in a directory

 Usage:  sh main.sh <No. of files to copy> <Source Path> <Path to create Hardlinks>